vbsk-548/skin-cancer-melanoma/README+(1).md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
+- This project was based on Upgrad Assignment
+- Dataset provided by Upgrad at https://drive.google.com/file/d/1xLfSQUGDl8ezNNbUkpuHOYvSpTyxVhCs/view

-Melanoma Skin Cancer from https://www.cancer.org/cancer/melanoma-skin-cancer/about/what-is-melanoma.html
+- Melanoma Skin Cancer from https://www.cancer.org/cancer/melanoma-skin-cancer/about/what-is-melanoma.html

-Introduction to CNN from https://www.analyticsvidhya.com/blog/2021/05/convolutional-neural-networks-cnn/
+- Introduction to CNN from https://www.analyticsvidhya.com/blog/2021/05/convolutional-neural-networks-cnn/

-Dataset provided by Upgrad at https://drive.google.com/file/d/1xLfSQUGDl8ezNNbUkpuHOYvSpTyxVhCs/view

 ## Contact